ailich/GLCMTextures/README.md

 $$\text{GLCM Sum Average} = \sum_{k=0}^{2(N-1)} {k*k_{prob}}$$

-where k=i+j, and $k_prob$ is they Gray Level Sum Vector.
+where k=i+j, and $k_{prob}$ is they Gray Level Sum Vector.
 The Gray Level Sum Vector is a vector representing the probability distribution of the sum of two gray levels (i+j) based on the calculated GLCM.
 The position (starting at 0) in the vector represents the value of k, and the value in that position corresponds to the probability that i and j sum to that value.

 ## Tutorial